DavidMaNYC/map-box/README.md

-Mapbox Polygon Project
+# Mapbox

-Overview
-This project is a React web application that integrates with Mapbox to provide mapping functionality, focused on the creation and manipulation of polygons.
+Overview This project is a React web application that integrates with Mapbox to provide mapping functionality, focused on the creation and manipulation of polygons.
 Users can add, edit, and delete polygons, with each session being uniquely identified.
 The application also features unit tests and a backend built with Node.js.

-Installation
+# Installation

-Prerequisites
+## Prerequisites
-Node.js
-npm
-Setup
+-Node.js
+-npm

+#Setup

-Install frontend dependencies:
+## Install frontend dependencies:

     npm install

-Navigate to the server directory and install backend dependencies:
+## Navigate to the server directory and install backend dependencies:

     cd server

     npm install

-Set up environment variables:
+# Set up environment variables:

-Create a .env file in the root directory with the following variables: makefile
+## Create a .env file in the root directory with the following variables: makefile

     VITE_MAPBOX_ACCESS_TOKEN=your_mapbox_access_token

-Create a .env file in the server directory with the following variables: makefile
+## Create a .env file in the server directory with the following variables: makefile

     PORT=5000
     DATABASE_URL=your_database_url

-Start the application:
+# Start the application:

 In the root directory, run the start script:

     npm run start

     Usage

 Open your browser and navigate to http://localhost:5173.

 Use the map to create, edit, and delete polygons.
 Share session-specific polygons using the generated link.

 Running Tests

 To run the unit tests for the backend:

     cd server

     npm test